Xijezu/RZEmulator/README.md

 * Dungeon Sieges do not work
 * Guilds

-## Additional informations
-* I'm not really a fan of how the networking works yet (see template'd version of WorldSocket) as well as the GameAuth session, may need a revamp some day
 * If you have the possibility, feel free to contribute by reporting bugs or sending in fixes/additions
-* No requests - I intend to keep the code base as retail as possible for now